 There's perhaps no better way to experience the Virgin Islands than from the deck of a sailboat.
 On St. Thomas and St. John, private charters are common, with many basing their operations at American Yacht Harbor in Red Hook.

 Experienced sailors may want to provision their own ship and travel "bareboat," while those with more shaky sea legs are better off hiring a boat with a captain and crew.
-While such a trip sounds pricey, the costs can work out to $250/day or less if you're splitting it between several people or couples (the final price depends on how big and luxurious the boat is, whether or not you get your own provisions and if you're hiring a captain).
+While such a trip sounds pricey, the costs can work out to be less than you expect if you're splitting it between several people or couples (the final price depends on how big and luxurious the boat is, whether or not you get your own provisions and if you're hiring a captain).

 You May Also Like